smartsupp('language','en');

 The Human Library is an interactive event that puts a human face on the idea of diversity.
 We organize the Human Library by inviting people with unique experiences to participate.
 These ‘human books’ offer ‘readers’ a chance to engage in dialogue and realize just how different a person’s real life can be from the common stereotypes about them.

-This year, the ‘books’ in the Living Library are people whose strength lies in their resilience, their determination to act no matter what, to drive positive change in society, and to defend their country.
+This year, the ‘books’ in the Human Library are people whose strength lies in their resilience, their determination to act no matter what, to drive positive change in society, and to defend their country.
 They are united by stories of overcoming the challenges of war, tough life circumstances, stigma, and discrimination.
 Each story stands as a powerful example of conscious choice and shows that tolerance for diversity is a vital part of a healthy, free society rooted in European values.

-The focus of this year’s Living Library is on stories with military experience.
+The focus of this year’s Human Library is on stories with military experience.
 You’ll hear from female service members who left civilian careers to defend Ukraine, as well as from members of the LGBTQ+ community serving in the Armed Forces.
 You’ll have a chance to talk with the resilient defenders of Mariupol and learn how soldiers with severe injuries are rebuilding their lives.

 Unfortunately, due to the full-scale invasion, some Ukrainians have experienced occupation or captivity.
 You will hear what helped them endure these hardships.
 We will also discuss how the Iranian and Roma communities are preserving their culture and values while supporting Ukraine during the war.
-Additionally, during the Living Library, you’ll learn about how people with autism spectrum disorder and Down syndrome live and build their careers, how those facing cancer and HIV are overcoming challenges, and how people with disabilities are advocating for their right to a full life.
+Additionally, during the Human Library, you’ll learn about how people with autism spectrum disorder and Down syndrome live and build their careers, how those facing cancer and HIV are overcoming challenges, and how people with disabilities are advocating for their right to a full life.

 A special part of the program will be A Bridge from the Front, where we’ll attempt to connect with 'books' who are currently serving close to the front.